MukunthAG/TicTacToe-Minimax/README.md

 # TicTacToe
-In C, using minimax algorithm
+In C, using minimax algorithm.